Bandwidth/bandwidth.github.io/messaging/callbacks/messageEvents.md

 * You will get a callback for any event related to that message.
   * For example, you will get an HTTP callback when your message is delivered, or blocked.
 In addition, you will get an event for any kind of Delivery Receipt that the destination carrier sends back, regarding the delivery of your message.
 * For each message sent, you **will** receive either (but not both) a [Message Delivered](msgDelivered.md) or [Message Failed](messageFailed.md) event.
-* ⚠️ Important note about MMS and Group Messages.
-MMS and Group messages **don’t** currently support delivery receipts.
-However, you will still receive a message delivered event when the message is sent.
-For _only MMS and Group Messages_ this means that your message has been handed off to the Bandwidth core network, but has not been confirmed at the downstream carrier.
-We are actively working to support true delivery receipts for the v2 Messaging API.

 | Event                                      | Direction | Description                                                                      |
 |:-------------------------------------------|:----------|:---------------------------------------------------------------------------------|